JhonatanSSantiago/JhonatanSSantiago/README.md

 </script>
 <p>
 	I am currently an academic technologist in Internet Systems at the Federal Institute of Tocantins - Campus Palmas.
-	I want to go deeper into Mobile Development and be a front-end developer
+	I want to go be a front-end developer
 </p>